gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *After they left,
 Maddy settled into her father's chair with her latest book.
 It was a collection of folk tales about the Makers and the first people.
-Ancient machines gave heroes extraordinary powers.
+Ancient machines gave their commanders extraordinary powers.
-Bots were wise counselors or fickle allies or wicked adversaries, and each story ended with the words,
+Bots were wise counselors, fickle allies, or wicked adversaries, and each story ended with the words,
 "And only the stars can tell the rest.".*